Making a complaint about a CHP

 - is serious wrongdoing that has the potential to damage the reputation of the community housing sector.

-The Performance Standards are minimum standards of systems and processes that a CHP must have or implement in providing tenancy services, managing property and assets, and managing its finances.
+The performance standards are minimum standards of systems and processes that a CHP must have in place when providing tenancy services, managing property and assets, and managing its finances.

 Complaints we won’t investigate